boxyhq/website/blog/2023-9-23-boosting-trust-and-efficiency-a-conversation-with-supademos-ceo.md

 **Joseph Lee (Supademo):** You're very welcome.
 It's been a pleasure to be part of this discussion, and I hope our experiences can inspire others in their endeavors.
 Thank you for having me.

 <div style={{ textAlign: "center" }}>
-  <a href="/success-stories/cost-efficiency-unleashed-how-boxyhqs-sso-saved-supademo-time-and-money" className="button button--primary button--outline">Read Spike's success story</a>
+  <a href="/success-stories/cost-efficiency-unleashed-how-boxyhqs-sso-saved-supademo-time-and-money" className="button button-secondary">Read Spike's success story</a>
 </div>